Effective Detox Strategies for Benzodiazepine Dependency

 Rehab is a nurturing, warm environment full of love and support: As it should be.
 When you go home, you are on your own.
 Or are you?

-Every rehab centre provides a minimum of a years aftercare.
+Every rehab centre provides at least a years aftercare.
 This is usually in the form of a weekly support group as well as telephone check in.

 If you find yourself struggling, there will be a number to call for immediate support.